Lakes & Trails

 • Large concrete weir serves as a footbridge and channel to guide stormwater

-• Donald Perkins Neighborhood Trail provides direct access for nearby residents
+• Donald Perkins Neighborhood Trail provides direct access for residents

 • Menninger Trail serves as a connector to Scout Lake